 Doctors universally agree that the consumption of nicotine constricts blood vessels.
 The carbon monoxide in cigarettes also has the potential to damage the inner lining of the blood vessels, increasing the risk of atherosclerosis.
 As a result, smokers are much more likely to suffer a heart attack than nonsmokers.

+Substitute leafy greens, fresh fruits and vegetables in place of foods that are high in sugar, salt and fat.
 Eating for your heart doesn't have to be hard or boring.
 Familiarize yourself with these key heart healthy foods for every meal to stay on track.

 Though you can’t control all of the variables that determine heart health, you can be proactive to reduce your odds of developing heart disease.
 Be conscious of your diet, your physical activity and your family’s heart health history.
-Working with your primary care doctor or cardiologist, you will keep your heart as healthy as possible!
+By working with your primary care doctor or cardiologist, you will keep your heart as healthy as possible!